 Commissioner Brown-Bland was appointed to the North Carolina Utilities Commission by Governor Beverly Eaves Perdue in 2009.
 She is the Co-Chair of the National Association of Regulatory Utility Commissioners’ Washington Action Committee, a member of both NARUC’s Critical Infrastructure Committee and Gas Committee.
 In addition, she also currently serves on the Board of Directors of the National Regulatory Research Institute and the Advisory Council for the Center for Public Utilities at New Mexico State University.
 She is a Past President of the Southeastern Association of Regulatory Utility Commissioners.

-A native North Carolinian, Commissioner Brown-Bland is a Phi Beta Kappa graduate of the University of North Carolina at Chapel Hill, and she received her Juris Doctorate from Duke University School of Law.
+She is a Phi Beta Kappa graduate of the University of North Carolina at Chapel Hill and received her Juris Doctorate from Duke University School of Law.

 Commissioner Brown-Bland has a history of community and civic service, having served on several boards including the Greensboro Bar Association, the Alamance County Historical Museum, and Western Piedmont Residential Services, a non-profit organization that provided residential service to autistic adults.
 She also presently serves as a member of the Board of Trustees of her church.
 She and her husband, André, reside in her native Alamance County.